marinar578/ga-project2/README.md

 ![wecreate site](https://trello-attachments.s3.amazonaws.com/56a59d42ccb6b3bb7541b7a9/1618x1290/bb07a058042325080eed8dda68fcbe38/wecreate.png "wecreate site")

 # wecreate
-[wecreate](https://ga-project2.herokuapp.com/)is a sharing platform for creative writing projects.
+[wecreate](https://ga-project2.herokuapp.com/) is a sharing platform for creative writing projects.
 Use wecreate to collaboratively write and edit poetry and prose; work together to update your creative project as a group.

 ## features